antfu/talks/2025-09-18/src/slides.md

 [click] For that, I would also say, don't set too high expectations.
 It's easy for us to get excited about the idea we are working on, but they might not necessarily be the best fit for the community.

 [click] Then I would suggest establishing a mechanism to verify your idea with the community.
+Then we can know where to improve and iterate.

 So for the following tips, I'll share some practical tips that I learned from my own experience.
 -->